 Available evidence of environmental changes in the 21st century has revealed that said changes pose a major threat to our economies and societies.
 To ring the alarm, some scholars even coined a new term, the “Anthropocene”, to describe the unprecedented influence of human activities on the Earth system.

-In 2015, the United Nations solemnly agreed to tackle environmental changes at their roots.
-They set the 2030 Agenda for Sustainable Development and decided on 17 new and universal Sustainable Development Goals (SDGs), including climate change.
-They also made a pledge with the Paris Agreement on Climate Change to strengthen the universal response to the threat of global warming by keeping a global temperature rise in this century well below 2°C. The same year, UN member countries took further steps to mobilize public and private resources so as to implement these two corresponding agendas.
+In 2015, the United Nations solemnly agreed with the Paris Agreement on Climate Change to strengthen the universal response to the threat of global warming by keeping a global temperature rise in this century well below 2°C. The same year, UN member countries set the 2030 Agenda for Sustainable Development and decided on 17 new and universal Sustainable Development Goals (SDGs).

-From goals to action, questions remain on the amount of change delivered by global commitments.
-How do rich and poor societies confront and act on SDGs and climate change targets today?
-What do concepts such as “sustainable development” and “Anthropocene” deliver in terms of policy responses?
-What responses are they supposed to spark?
+From goals to action, burning questions remain on the amount of change delivered by global commitments.
+How do rich and poor societies confront and act on climate change targets today?
+What do concepts such as “Anthropocene” deliver in terms of policy responses?
 What is the theory of change for civil societies, CEOs and scientists confronted with inertia, denial or obstruction?
 Is litigation a way out?
 While some major economies are stuck in the grip of populist extremism, can environmental and climate change policies frame a new social contract and deliver stability in international relations in the coming years?
 Students will encounter these kinds of questions throughout the course.

 The course will be structured in three parts.
 In the first part, we will identify various environmental and development-related challenges and map out the policy responses at global level.
 In the second part, we will discuss the contemporary politics of global environmental and development changes, and observe that which has been achieved so far.
 In the last section of the course, we will look at different academic disciplines in order to flesh out science-based options likely to solve the challenges of implementation.